 4. Unlimited library book check-out.
 I don’t understand why we often limit our children to a certain number of books.
 Granted, there can be fines if misplaced but I like to think of it as my contribution to buying my library a new wing.
 My suggestion is to not set limits — or set them high.
 Why not let your kids pick 25 books?
 Are we trying to encourage lots of reading or not?
 I let each of my kids fill a large tote bag.
 Try it and you’ll see how excited your kids get about going home to read all their new books!
 It’s like magic.

 5. Money to spend at the bookstore — on any reading material.

 6. No television during the weekdays and very minimal television on the weekend.
 (1 – 2 hours.)
 This means NO television in the background either.
 Really.
 Again, try it and you’ll see for yourself.
 (Let them get bored – they’ll live.
 Maybe they’ll even pick up a book.)

 7. Limit the number of after-school activities during the school year.
-If you want your child to read, that child needs free time – he can’t be overbooked and too busy to read.
+If you want your child to read, that child needs free time; he can’t be overbooked and too busy to read.
 Think about your priorities.
 I would even go so far as to say that if you have a struggling reader, skip after school activities until your reader is up to speed with reading.
-Unless that is all the love in the world.
+Unless it is all they love in the world.
 It does depend on the child.

 Time in class to read.

 Lots of books.
 Reading a lot of books improves reading ability.
 As in practice makes better.
 This is the big difference between struggling readers and good readers.
 While good readers read a lot, struggling readers do not and continue to not improve.